petazeta/youronlineshop/README.md

 Multi-shop feature is now available.
 You can host several stores by adding their settings to the configuration files.

-The files server/cfg/dbcfg.js and server/cfg/config.js contains the stores configuration.
+Files server/cfg/dbcfg.js and server/cfg/config.js contains stores configuration.
 Store folder inside catalog-image one can be replicated for each site.
-You must also enable multi-shop by stabishing isSiteUnique: false at server/cfg/default.js.
+You must also enable multi-shop by stablishing isSiteUnique: false at server/cfg/default.js.

-Now you should be able to access each shop by adding the shop name (label at server/cfg/config.js and server/cfg/dbcfg.js) after the host name: localhost:8000/shopname.
+Now you should be able to access each shop by adding the shop name (shop name is the label at server/cfg/config.js and server/cfg/dbcfg.js) after the host name: localhost:8000/shopname.